 We typically invest in highly-rated securities with low probabilities of default.
 Our investment policy requires investments to be rated single A or better, limits the types of acceptable investments, concentration as to security holder and duration of the investment.
-The gross unrealized gains and losses in fiscal 2017 and 2016 were caused primarily by changes in interest rates.
+The gross unrealized gains and losses in fiscal 2018 and 2017 were caused primarily by changes in interest rates.

 The longer the duration of marketable securities, the more susceptible they are to changes in market interest rates and bond yields.
 As yields increase, those securities with a lower yield-at-cost show a mark-to-market unrealized loss.
 We anticipate recovering the full cost of the securities either as market conditions improve, or as the securities mature.
 Accordingly, we believe that the unrealized losses are not other-than-temporary.
 When evaluating the investments for other-than-temporary impairment, we review factors such as the length of time and extent to which fair value has been below the amortized cost basis, current market liquidity, interest rate risk, the financial condition of the issuer, and credit rating downgrades.
-As of December 30, 2017 and December 31, 2016, none of our investments had been in a continuous loss position for 12 months or more.
+As of December 29, 2018 and December 30, 2017, \$0.1 million and none, respectively, of our investments had been in a continuous loss position for 12 months or more.